grommet/eslint-plugin-grommet/CONTRIBUTING.md

 Development happens on the `master` branch.
 In order for you to get started you should:

-1. fork the `eslint-plugin-grommet` repository
+1. clone the `eslint-plugin-grommet` repository
-1. clone it `git clone https://github.com/<your-username>/eslint-plugin-grommet.git`
 1. install dependencies using: `yarn`

 ### Updating an existing rule